 If you click the Chord symbol, another window will open and you can configure your chords here.

-The most common chords are under Fast input, for, well, faster input.
-And for every other chord you want to write, you have all the components you will need at hand.
+The most common chords are under Fast input for, as the name suggests, a faster input.
+And for every other chord you want to write, you have all the components you’ll need at hand.

 You can also select the style of the chord you want to be displayed, whether it’s just the name, the chart or both.